How does the program work?

 The SEE program is structured to provide flexibility in delivery, while achieving clear, measurable outcomes and improvement in participant language, literacy and numeracy competencies.
 It is supported by a robust performance management and quality assurance framework, including:

-- an IT system which confirms participant skills against the ACSF, improvements, participant individual training plans, participant status and attendance
+- an IT system which confirms participant skills against the ACSF, improvements, participant training plans, participant status and attendance

 - a network of Department of Education and Training state office staff who undertake site monitoring visits to ensure that, among other things, appropriate records management protocols are being followed and suitable accommodation and resources are available to participants.